ga-zelle/APS-what-if/README.md

 A special output is the flowchart which helps to understand the logic flow through the loop.
 This is the track which statements in "determineSMB-basal" were executed and which not together with the reasoning of those decisions taken from the original code.

+# Limitation
+Currently there is no solution to run the emulator on phones with Android14.